barchiesi/vim_config/README.md

 1. Run `git submodule init` and `git submodule update` to pull in all pathogen plugins.
 2. Create a `swap` directory inside `~/.vim`.
 3. Create a link to .vimrc with `ln -s ~/.vim/vimrc ~/.vimrc`.
+4. Enter `bundle/YuoCompleteMe` and run `git submodule update --init --recursive` to download YouCompleteMes dependencies.
-4. Follow build instructions for YouCompleteMe on the git repo.
+5. Follow build instructions for YouCompleteMe on the git repo.

 # UPDATING PATHOGEN PLUGINS #